WebOfTrust/WOT-terms/concepts.md

 ### Use cases and domains

 Understanding could vary in different domains and use-cases (e.g. a controller in finance is quite different from a controller of an identifier).
-We need to be sure that sender and recipient are talking about the same thing.
+We need to be sure that sender and recipient are talking about "the same thing".

 ### New terminology, acronyms and abbreviations

 KERI is a new development.
 ACDC is build on top of KERI; so it's new too.
 Inevitably, new terminology has surfaced in the design of KERI and ACDC.
-In this `concepts` page we try to explain them in a few [levels of understanding](./README.md#levels-of-understanding) and we've used analogies and symbols that hopefully make sense in the worlds of respectively the newbie - and the advanced identity expert.
+In this `concepts` page we try to explain related terms in a few [levels of understanding](./README.md#levels-of-understanding).
+We've used analogies and symbols to clear up complex and intangible concepts for those new to KERI / ACDC and even for those experts that we consider being 'advanced'.
+The ultimate goal is to try to make sense in the perception of respectively the newbie - and the advanced identity expert.

 ## Concept details